AriFordsham/GHCWiki/new-ghci-debugger.md

 ### Backtracing

-Perhaps the most useful missing feature is the ability to see where the program has been execution just prior to a breakpoint.
+Perhaps the most useful missing feature is the ability to see where the program has been executing just prior to a breakpoint.
 A lexical call stack is probably out of the question (see: [ExplicitCallStack](explicit-call-stack), and [ExplicitCallStack/StackTraceExperience](explicit-call-stack/stack-trace-experience)), but we could keep track of the most recently visited breakable expressions.

 ---